NopalzDev/Profile_Portfolio/README.md

 # Profile_Portfolio
 Web Portfolio just using HTML, CSS and JavaScript

-- Also have Tilt Vanilla Tilt effect
+- Also have Tilt and Vanilla Tilt effect